Alelsito/react-tv-shows-searcher/README.md

         - Date
         - Name
         - Score
-    3. Third section: Shows the characters and actors names, and also a profile image
+    3. Third section: Shows the characters and actors names, and also a profile image.

 ### Screenshot